Bradford City Park

 City Park is a public space in the centre of Bradford, West Yorkshire.
 It is centred on the Grade I listed Bradford City Hall.
-The city park comprises three main areas (each side of the triangular City Hall site.)
+The city park comprises three main areas, located on each side of the triangular City Hall site.

+The city park was part of the 'masterplan' for Bradford city centre, a regeneration project first begun in 2003.
+Several revisions were made to the original plans.
+Funding was announced by the City Council in July 2009 and work was begun in December 2009.

+In 2012, City Park was awarded the title of best Place in the UK and Ireland by the Academy of Urbanism.

+Component areas

 To the east of the City Hall is the Norfolk Gardens area.
 As part of the renovations to City Park an underused concrete footbridge was removed and a new bus canopy was installed.
 In front of City Hall is Centenary Square.
 This area was extensively landscaped and now comprises raised lawns, seating and a large area of stone sets.
 This area is used for exhibition space and market stalls during the European markets.
 The north-western corner of the park is the mirror pool and its surrounds.
 Construction of this section begun in 2011 and was officially opened on 24 March 2012 with an all-day celebratory event featuring parkour, fireworks, balloons and other attractions.

-The city park was part of the 'masterplan' for Bradford city centre, a regeneration project first begun in 2003.
-Several revisions were made to the original plans.
-Funding was announced by the council in July 2009 and work was begun in December 2009.

-In 2012, City Park was awarded the title of best Place in the UK and Ireland by the Academy of Urbanism.